saiba-tenpura/server-setup/README.md

 This repository contains an Ansible playbook which is used to perform the basic setup tasks for my development and productions environments.

 ## Features
-The playbook configures the provided servers based on their given groups to quickly provide me with a sane default starting point.
-This is achieved by using
+The playbook configures the provided servers based on their given groups to quickly provide a sane default starting point.
+This is achieved by using some roles which are provided by the community and configuring/customizing them to suit my needs.

 **All Servers**
   * Configure sane defaults for SSH.
 (Disable root login, require key-based authentication, custom SSH port)